MoralBench: Moral Evaluation of LLMs: Benchmark and Method

-\item \textbf{Sanctity/Degradation}: The Sanctity/Degradation foundation \cite{graham2009liberals,graham2013moral} is rooted in the concept of preserving the sacredness of life and the environment, invoking a profound sense of disgust or contempt when these are degraded.
+\item \textbf{Sanctity/Degradation}: Sanctity/Degradation \cite{graham2009liberals,graham2013moral} is rooted in the concept of preserving the sacredness of life and the environment, invoking a profound sense of disgust or contempt when these are degraded.

 \end{itemize}